Symbolica/Symbolica.Extensions.Configuration.FSharp/README.md

 > The options pattern uses classes to provide strongly typed access to groups of related settings.

-Whilst this might be strongly typed in the sense that you're interacting with statically typed objects, the binding mechanism is not strictly type safe.
-It has a few notable problems, especially when working with it from FSharp.
+Whilst this might be strongly typed in the sense that you're interacting with statically typed options objects, the binding mechanism is not strictly safe and so the static types are often a lie.
+This leads to a few notable problems, especially when working with it from FSharp.

 1. It's a large source of `NullReferenceException`s because the binder will hapily set a value to `null` if it's missing in the underlying config.
-This means your FSharp type is a lie because it most likely purports to not allow `null` and so it's not so strongly typed after all.
-FSharp developers would rather model optional config with an `Option`.
+This means your FSharp type is probably lying to you about the fact its value cannot be null.
+FSharp developers would rather model optional config with an `Option`, but the binder doesn't support this.
 1. It uses a reflection based API which means that if you want to use FSharp records to model your options they have to be annotated with `[<CLIMutable>]`.
-1. It can struggle to bind more exotic types beyond primitives from the CLR and the most common collection types.
+1. It can struggle to bind more exotic types beyond the primitives from the CLR and the most common collection types.

 This library provides an alternative approach to options binding for FSharp developers in the form of declarative computation expressions.
 Rather than relying on reflection magic it gives you control over the whole options binding process in a composable and type safe way.
 It provides first class support for `Option` values.
 It models the outcome of the bind operation with a `BindResult` which can be either `Success` or `Failure` and it reports as many issues as it can when a `Failure` occurs so you can fix them all in one go.